JexieWren/hire-wordpress-marysville/README.md

 At [Hybrid Web Agency](https://hybridwebagency.com/), understanding contemporary development needs is a priority.
 As a leading WordPress development company situated in Marysville, our objective is to deliver top-notch expertise.

-To combat the challenges in scaling WordPress and implementing a headless architecture, engaging [WordPress developers in Marysville](https://hybridwebagency.com/marysville-wa/hire-wordpress-developers/) with proficiency in Angular and universal rendering workflows becomes essential.
+To combat the challenges in scaling WordPress and implementing a headless architecture, [Hire WordPress developers in Marysville](https://hybridwebagency.com/marysville-wa/hire-wordpress-developers/) with proficiency in Angular and universal rendering workflows becomes essential.

 This guide explores an optimized universal rendering workflow that integrates WordPress as a headless CMS with Angular Universal.